 Unreasonable Restraint of Trade.
+Under the rule of reason, which is the default doctrine for determining if a restraint is "unreasonable", conduct is unreasonable when its restraint on trade is greater than its procompetitive effects.
 Courts have found certain types of agreements to be illegal per se because of the harmful effect these arrangements have on competition.
 These agreements include, but are not limited to, price fixing, bid-rigging, and market division.
+The government has recently shown a willingness to criminalise conduct that previously was pursued civilly.
+For example, the government has stated that it intends to pursue "no-poach" agreements criminally, although it is unclear if the government's public statements adequately put companies and their employees on notice of the change.
 If an agreement is per se illegal, the defendant is foreclosed from arguing either against the agreement's alleged adverse effects on competition or for the agreement's procompetitive justifications.
 With very few exceptions, per se violations are the subject of criminal investigations and prosecutions.
-Other agreements, such as joint ventures and participation in standard-setting organisations, are not per se illegal but subject to the rule of reason doctrine that focuses on whether the conduct on balance unreasonably restrains competition.
-Conduct is unreasonable if its restraint on trade is greater than its procompetitive effects.
-Because of difficulty in proving that conduct is unreasonable, DOJ rarely prosecutes rule of reason violations criminally.
+Other agreements, such as joint ventures or participation in standard-setting organisations, that are not per se illegal, are subject to the rule of reason.
+Because of difficulty in proving beyond a reasonable doubt that conduct is unreasonable compared to its procompetitive effects, the Department of Justice ("DOJ") typically only prosecutes per se violations criminally.